ForNeVeR/AvaloniaRider/CONTRIBUTING.md

 ### Prerequisites

-- OpenJDK-compatible JDK version 17 or later, should include JavaFX (will be downloaded automatically during build)
+- OpenJDK-compatible JDK version 17 or later (will be downloaded automatically during the build),
-- .NET SDK 8.0 or later
+- .NET SDK 8.0 or later.

 ### Build